Miami (Ohio) vs. Fresno State prediction, odds, spread: 2025 Arizona Bowl picks from proven model

 How to make Miami vs. Fresno State picks

-After 10,000 simulations, SportsLine's model is going Over (41.5) on the total.
+After 10,000 simulations, SportsLine's model is going Over (40.5) on the total.
 The Over has hit in two of Miami's last three games, and in Fresno State's last game.
-T
+Overall, seven of 13 Miami games went Over this season.

 The model has Miami quarterback Henry Hesson throwing for more than 185 yards and one touchdown, while Fresno State quarterback E.J.
 Warner throws for more than 200 yards and two scores.
 The teams are projected to combine for 46 points as the Over clears in nearly 60% of simulations.

-The model also says one side of the spread hits nearly 60% of the time.
+The model also says one side of the spread hits well over 50% of the time.
 You can see the model's pick at SportsLine.

-So who wins Fresno State vs. Miami, and which side of the spread hits in nearly 60% of simulations?
+So who wins Fresno State vs. Miami, and which side of the spread hits in well over 50% of simulations?
 Visit SportsLine now to see which side of the Miami vs. Fresno State spread to jump on, all from the advanced model that's simulated this matcup 10,000 times, and find out.